-Consider these risks before investing: International investing involves currency, economic, and political risks.
-Emerging-market securities carry illiquidity and volatility risks.
-Because the fund currently invests, and may in the future invest, significantly in European companies, the fund is particularly susceptible to economic, political, regulatory, or other events or conditions affecting issuers in Europe.
-Investments in small and/or midsize companies increase the risk of greater price fluctuations.
-Value stocks may fail to rebound, and the market may not favor value-style investing.
-The value of investments in the fund's portfolio may fall or fail to rise over extended periods of time for a variety of reasons, including general economic, political, or financial market conditions; investor sentiment and market perceptions; government actions; geopolitical events or changes; and factors related to a specific issuer, geography, industry, or sector.
+Consider these risks before investing: The value of investments in the fund's portfolio may fall or fail to rise over extended periods of time for a variety of reasons, including general economic, political, or financial market conditions; investor sentiment and market perceptions; government actions; geopolitical events or changes; and factors related to a specific issuer, geography, industry, or sector.
 These and other factors may lead to increased volatility and reduced liquidity in the fund's portfolio holdings.
+Growth stocks may be more susceptible to earnings disappointments, and the market may not favor growth-style investing.
 From time to time, the fund may invest a significant portion of its assets in companies in one or more related industries or sectors, which would make the fund more vulnerable to adverse developments affecting those industries or sectors.
-Risks associated with derivatives include increased investment exposure (which may be considered leverage) and, in the case of over-the-counter instruments, the potential inability to terminate or sell derivatives positions, and the potential failure of the other party to the instrument to meet its obligations.
+The technology industries, which may be affected by technological obsolescence, short product cycles, falling prices and profits, competitive pressures, and general market conditions.
+Investments in small and midsize companies increase the risk of greater price fluctuations.
+International investing involves currency, economic, and political risks.
+Emerging-market securities have illiquidity and volatility risks.
+Investing with a focus on companies that exhibit a commitment to sustainable business practices may result in the fund investing in certain types of companies, industries, or sectors that underperform the market as a whole.
+In evaluating an investment opportunity, we may make investment decisions based on information and data that is incomplete or inaccurate.
+In addition, a company's business practices, products, or services may change over time.
+As a result of these possibilities, among others, the fund may temporarily hold securities that are inconsistent with the fund's sustainable investment criteria.
 Our investment techniques, analyses, and judgments may not produce the outcome we intend.
 The investments we select for the fund may not perform as well as other securities that we do not select for the fund.
 We, or the fund's other service providers, may experience disruptions or operating errors that could have a negative effect on the fund.
 You can lose money by investing in the fund.